 Not All Bound Printing is Collated

 There are some instances in which you may want to have a product bound together but not collated.
 An example in which you have product bound together but not collated would be Notepads.
 Notepads are usually in sets of 25, 50 or 100 sheets but each sheet consists of the same printing.
-The sheets of paper our bound together with a padding compound at the top of the product.
+The sheets of paper are bound together with a padding compound at the top of the product.
 The sheets can then be easily ripped away from the pad when needed.

 Printing Uncollated Has Its Uses, Too.